allenai/deep_qa/README.md

 # WARNING

-This is unreleased code!
-We're at the pre-alpha stage, things could change, and there are still a lot of rough edges.
+DeepQA is currently pre-alpha.
+There are no stable APIs, and there are plenty of rough edges.
 This grew out of some research code, and we think it'll be pretty useful generally, but we're still working on making it easily usable by people outside of our group.
 Feel free to submit issues for problems that arise so that we're aware of them, but we're not to the point of having a supported release yet.

+We will have our first supported release in September.

 # DeepQA